Exercise

 High estrogen can enhance muscle strength and mass, so it’s a good time to continue with weights.
 The surging feel-good hormones in this phase also support the verbal and social centers of the brain, making you more communicative, and keen to engage.
 You’re primed for all-out intensity and socialising now, so call a friend and hit the gym!

-The ovulatory phase is a great time to: take a HIIT class, try spinning, keep weight training, run intervals, or practice power yoga with a friend
+The ovulatory phase is a great time to: take a HIIT class, try spinning, keep weight training, run intervals, or practice power yoga with a friend.

-A woman’s metabolism naturally increases now too, so you don’t need high intensity to speed things up, as your body is doing that naturally.
-Note too, that it’s normal to eat a bit more than usual here.
+Note too, that it’s normal to want to eat a bit more than usual here.
 Complex carbohydrates, like sweet potato and brown rice, will keep you fuller for longer, and help you stave off any sugar cravings.

 This is just the beginning.
 Interested in learning more about your cycle and how to work with it to enhance other areas of your life?
 Check out Period Love and Jamie’s free guide.